getdaniel/bidirectional_language_translator/README.md

 # Simple-Language-Translator :repeat: :computer:
-Simple Language Translator Mobile Application with Flutter
+Simple Language Translator Mobile Application with Flutter framework.
+The application as a flutter framework, is compatible with Android, iOS, Linux, Windows and Browser(Web).
+For the time of now it can only ability to translate the Ge'ez langauge to the Amharic language and vice versa.

 ## About the Project :building_construction: